zendframework/zf2-documentation/docs/languages/en/modules/zend.view.renderer.php-renderer.rst

            $model = new ViewModel(array('books' => $data));

            // Optionally specify a template; if we don't, by default it will be
-           // auto-determined based on the controller name and this action.
-In
+           // auto-determined based on the module name, controller name and this action.
-           // this example, the template would resolve to "book/list", and thus
+           // In this example, the template would resolve to "bookstore/book/list",
-           // the file "book/list.phtml"; the following overrides that to set
+           // and thus the file "bookstore/book/list.phtml"; the following overrides
-           // the template to "booklist", and thus the file "booklist.phtml"
+           // that to set the template to "booklist", and thus the file "booklist.phtml"
            // (note the lack of directory preceding the filename).
            $model->setTemplate('booklist');